Handheld electronic game: Handhelds today

 Despite the increasing sophistication of handheld consoles such as the Nintendo Switch, dedicated handhelds continue to find a niche.
 Among technophilic gamer subcultures like Akiba-kei, unique control schemes like that of the 2008 Tuttuki Bako have been proven salable due to novelty, but dedicated handhelds such as this are uncommon.
 Adult fads such as blackjack, poker, and Sudoku also spawn dozens of original and knockoff handheld games.

 The Brick Game, originated in China and Russia in the early 1990s, includes games using a 10 × 20 block grid as a crude, low resolution dot matrix screen.
 Such devices often have many variations of Tetris and Snake, sometimes even other kinds of games like racing, Breakout or even shoot 'em up, such as those resembling Galaga or Battle City, where one block projects blocks at the "enemy" blocks.
 The most advanced of these designs usually have 26 distinct games sorted in alphabetical letters and feature multi-channel sound, voice synthesis or digital sounds samples, and internal CMOS memory which can save the current game progress and high scores when the system is turned off.
 Many of these handhelds with a dozen such games are marketed as having hundreds or even thousands of games (e.g. "9999 in 1"), though the vast majority are just different speed and difficulty settings.
 The most basic can now be sold as low as $1.
-Brick Games are mostly popular in Brazil and other developing countries.

-At the lowest end of handheld game sophistication, there is also the "avoid/catch the falling objects" game.
+Another common game mode can be referred to as "avoid/catch the falling objects".
 These games are controlled with 2 movement buttons, and sport a screen with a column of player positions, and rows of projectiles to animate towards the player.
 The player and projectiles could be any picture, from tanks dodging missiles to a dog catching sausages.

-Additionally, while generally regards as a virtual pet, Tamagotchi or similar handheld digital pets are still fall in within the Handheld electronic games.
-Which still continue to release into the consumer market.
+In addition, although generally considered a virtual pet, Tamagotchi or similar handheld digital pets still fall under the category of handheld electronic games, which continue to be marketed to the consumer market.